Blog Posts

 Sales Velocity

-When these factors improve, revenue performance typically improves as well.
+When these improve, revenue performance typically follows.

 Why This Matters to CEOs and Sales Leaders

-Sales effectiveness is not just a sales management issue.
-It is a company growth issue.
-Organizations that actively measure and improve sales effectiveness often see:
+Sales effectiveness is not just a sales issue—it’s a growth issue.

-• improved win rates
+• Improved win rates

-• shorter sales cycles
+• Shorter sales cycles

-• stronger pipeline conversion
+• Stronger pipeline conversion

-• more reliable forecasts
+• More reliable forecasts

 A Question Every Executive Should Ask

-If your company is pursuing growth, consider this question:
+If your company is pursuing growth, consider:

 Do we truly understand how effectively our sales organization converts market opportunity into revenue?